 Rub some oil around the inside of two baking trays or insert a baking liner.

-Put the sugar and butter into a mixing bowl and beat until smooth.
+Put the butter cubes and sugar into a mixing bowl and beat until smooth.

 Add the egg yolk and vanilla extract and beat until incorporated.